Carbon Border Adjustment Mechanism (CBAM)

 Why is the CBAM important for your business?

 Quarterly CBAM reporting has been mandatory since October 2023, with submissions due within one month after each quarter ends.
 The transitional phase ends in December 2025, after which certificate purchases are required.
-Supply chain mapping can take 4–8 weeks, while building supplier data processes requires ongoing engagement.
-Starting now allows time to source from lower-carbon producers and optimise costs before the pricing mechanism activates in 2026.
+Supply chain mapping alone can take weeks, while collecting the necessary data requires ongoing engagement.
+Starting now allows time to source from lower-carbon producers and reduce carbon emissions and costs before the CBAM certificates have to be purchased in 2026.

-What software tooling/partners do we use for this service?
+What software tooling and partners do we use for the CBAM?

 We partner with Osapiens for CBAM compliance.
-Their platform calculates embedded emissions using supplier data or default emission factors, generates EU portal-ready quarterly reports, and tracks carbon prices paid in origin countries.
-The system automates certificate requirement calculations, ensuring accuracy, regulatory alignment, and strategic oversight of emissions reduction opportunities.
+The software tracks carbon prices paid in origin countries, calculates embedded emissions using supplier data or default emission factors, and generates quarterly reports ready for the EU’s CBAM Declarant portal.
+In this way, Osapien's platform automates the compliance process, ensuring accuracy, regulatory alignment, and strategic oversight of emission reduction opportunities.

-What makes Good Growth Collective’s SaaS model unique for CBAM?
+What makes our SaaS model unique for CBAM compliance?